Free Financial Aid Calculator for 2021-22

 Other Assets: Enter any additional assets that would be assessed by financial aid.
 Most people will leave this at zero.

 Student Income: Enter the students total income based on their taxes or other sources if the student was not required to file taxes.
 Note that this calculator will be less accurate for students earning more than $12,000 per year.

 Student Assets: Enter the total value of all assets in the student’s name.
 This would include bank accounts, as well as investments such as stocks and mutual funds.
 Do not include 529’s that are owned by the student they belong in parent assets.
 Also include UTMA and UGMA accounts.
 (Uniform Transfer to Minors Act and Uniform Gifts to Minors Act)

-Cost of Attendance: this is the total cost of attendance for one year at the college you’re planning for.
+Cost of Attendance: This is the total cost of attendance for one year at the college you’re planning to attend.
 Cost of attendance includes tuition and fees, room and board, books, personal expenses, and travel.
-Cost of attendance is published on each college’s website.
+Cost of attendance information for the colleges in each state is available here.

 Cost of Attendance: This is the cost of attendance of the school for one year.
 You entered it above.

 Expected Family Contribution (EFC): This is your expected family contribution.
-Expected family contribution is used to calculate how much need-based aid you are eligible for.
-The EFC is calculated based on your financial information.
+EFC is calculated based on your financial information.

 FAQ – Frequently Asked Questions

 If the EFC is $10,000, does that mean we will have to pay $10,000 as parents?